So many addictions!

 Do as many different therapies as you can, though not necessarily at the same time.
 You will find that some are of great help; some help only a little; and some don’t help at all.
 This is the nature of therapy — each therapy helps some people but not others, and some problems but not others.
 A good mix will give you the best possible outcome.

 What therapies might help?
 There are far too many to be able to list them all here.
-Yoga, meditation and mindfulness were already mentioned.
+I already mentioned yoga, meditation and mindfulness.
 I would recommend hypnotherapy (of course, but then I’m biased).